Deploy Fortigate Firewall with Trial/Evaluation License to Azure Free Tier VM - NETSEC

 - Active/ Active FortiGate pair that uses Azure Load Balancers for traffic distribution

-The one right is used for FortiGate PAYG Software reservations.
+The one right with (VM) is used for FortiGate PAYG Software reservations.
 IT IS NOT an Azure Managed Application.
 Can you deploy a single or multiple FortiGate VMs from it?
 Yes, should you?
 If you are well versed in FortiGate on Azure and you are looking to deploy PAYG, then go ahead.

 FortiGate on Azure docs are here, https://docs.fortinet.com/document/fortigate-public-cloud/7.2.0/azure-administration-guide/562841/instance-type-support